vinayms2017/JEEP2018/README.md

 ## 4. Authors

 Designed and developed by Vinay.M.S.
-You may contact me at <prefix>.vinayms@gmail.com where <previx> is engineer.
+You may contact me at prefix.vinayms@gmail.com where prefix is engineer.

 ## 5. Installation